Samuel Merritt University: History

 Samuel Merritt University was founded in 1909 through the legacy of Samuel Merritt.

 In recent years, Samuel Merritt has increased its enrollment from 146 to over 2,000 graduate and undergraduate students and added new programs in the health sciences.

 The Intercollegiate Nursing Program with Saint Mary's College of California was established in 1981.
 Samuel Merritt College established the entry-level Master of Physical Therapy in 1990, the Master of Occupational Therapy in 1992.
 The College also offers a Master of Science in Nursing three advanced nursing specialties: Case Management, Family nurse practitioner (FNP), and Nurse Anesthesia (CRNA).
 In 2005, the department of Physical Therapy graduated its first Doctor of Physical Therapy class.

 The university started the Master Physician Assistant program in 1999, the first entry-level graduate program for physician assistants in California, and in 2002 established the California School of Podiatric Medicine.
 In 2023, SMU added three new programs: a Master of Social Work, a Bachelor in Kinesiology, and a Master of Science in Nursing-Clinical Leadership Education.

+In 2009 the name was changed from Samuel Merritt College to Samuel Merritt University.

 In 2026, the university plans to open a new campus in downtown Oakland.